joeaudette/cloudscribe.Samples/WebpackSample/README.md

 There is also a react/redux/typescript app also hosted in a simplecontent page, already in the menu when you run the app.

+## Prerequisites

+For webpack you need node and npm.
+Visual Studio 2017 ships with a really old version of Node that is not going to work with this solution.
+You can install the latest Node LTS version and then configure Visual Studio to use your newer version under Tools > Options > Projects and Solutions > Web Package Management > External Tools
+You can add the path there for your newer installation of Node ie c:\Program Files\nodejs